Fluid on the Knee

 Limit your activities.
 Stay off the injured leg as much as possible until pain improves.

 Apply an ice pack over the injured area for 15 to 20 minutes every 3 to 6 hours.
-You should do this for the first 24 to 48 hours.
+Do this for the first 24 to 48 hours.
 You can make an ice pack by filling a plastic bag that seals at the top with ice cubes and then wrapping it with a thin towel.
 Continue to use ice packs for relief of pain and swelling as needed.
 As the ice melts, be careful not to get your wrap, splint, or cast wet.
 After 48 hours, apply heat (warm shower or warm bath) for 15 to 20 minutes several times a day, or alternate ice and heat.
 If you have to wear a hook-and-loop knee brace, you can open it to apply the ice pack, or heat, directly to the knee.
 Never put ice directly on the skin.
 Always wrap the ice in a towel or other type of cloth.

 If crutches or a walker have been recommended, don't put weight on the injured leg until you can do so without pain.
 Check with your healthcare provider before returning to sports or full work duties.